 From exciting new artists to major gallery renovations, 2017 has held several major milestones for Park West Gallery!
 With 2018 around the corner, we’re taking a look back at some of our favorite [...]

-Inspired by ancient modes of storytelling, comic strips, and the grit of 1970s street art, David “Lebo” Le Batard surrenders his artwork to the sum of history.
+Inspired by ancient modes of storytelling, comic strip compositions, and the grit of 1970s street art, David (Lebo) Le Batard surrenders his artwork to the sum of history.

 The Cuban-American artist is internationally recognized for his unique style—Postmodern Cartoon Expressionism—which harmonizes calligraphy, cartoons, indigenous art, mythology, and modern melody.

-Since childhood, Lebo was fascinated by cartoons and creating artwork of his own.
-While in school, he dedicated his free time to teaching himself to draw and learning different forms of art such as brush techniques, ancient calligraphy, and classic cartoon drawing.
+David Le Batard—also known as Lebo—was born in New York City in 1972 to Cuban immigrant parents.
+He was raised in South Florida, surrounded by Cuban art, which had a great influence on his artistic style.
+Starting in childhood, Lebo was fascinated by cartoons and creating artwork of his own.
+While in school, he dedicated his free time to teaching himself to draw and learning different forms of art such as archaic brush techniques, ancient calligraphy, and classic cartoon drawing.

-Lebo refers to his artistic style as “Postmodern Cartoon Expressionism,” combining abstract imagery, cartoon drawing, bold hues, and calligraphy into a narrative style that conveys emotion and story.
+Lebo refers to his artistic style as “Postmodern Cartoon Expressionism,” combining abstract imagery, cartoon drawing, bold hues, and calligraphy together in a narrative style to convey emotion and story.